Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Acknowledgements

-As described in \cref{sec:application:synthetic_data}, we chose standard isotherm equations from literature in order to generate challenging symbolic regression tasks for the scientific domain of soil science.
+As described in \cref{sec:application:synthetic_data}, we chose standard isotherm equations from literature to generate challenging symbolic regression tasks for the scientific domain of soil science.
 The ground truth equation is only used to generate the data and is presented to the regression algorithms at no time.
-After chosing an equation from literature, we sample values for the parameters that occur inside it from the following priors:
+After choosing an equation from the literature, we sample values for the parameters that occur inside it from the following priors:

 For \textit{Redlich Peterson} and \textit{Toth} we chose:

 and for \textit{Brunauer Emmett Teller} we chose:

 and for \textit{Two Site Langmuir} we chose: